-This colorful ground-cover will add a shot of color to the garden.
-‘Summer Sunset’ jasmine will spread along the top of the soil, creating an easy to manage blanket of foliage with flecks of cream and burnt orange.
+This floriferus ground cover will add a dramatic burst of flowers to the garden.
+‘Summer Sunset’ jasmine will spread along the top of the soil, creating an easy-to-manage blanket of foliage with flecks of cream and burnt orange.
 ‘Summer Sunset’ like most jasmine ground-covers proliferate under most conditions.
 It is a sun worshiper, so make sure it is planted in an area where it gets direct sunlight.
 The sun will bolster the colors of the foliage.
 If planted in the shade, the leaves will be mostly green with some specks of orange and cream.

 Some of our favorites: Jasmine minima, Jasmine minima ‘Summer Sunset,’ Jasmine minima variegata